grahamgilbert/Crypt-Server/docs/Docker.md

 ## Upgrading from Crypt Server 2

 The encryption method has changed in Crypt Server.
 You should pass in both your old encryption keys (e.g. `-v /somewhere/on/the/host:/home/docker/crypt/keyset`) and the new one (see below) for the first run to migrate your keys.
 After the migration you no longer need your old encryption keys.
+Crypt 3 is a major update, you should ensure any custom settings you pass are still valid.

 ## Basic usage
 ``` bash